iamdtang/skaterdav85.github.io/_posts/2016-02-21-handling-nested-resources-in-ember-data.md

 keywords: nested resources, ember data
 ---

 Many APIs use nested resources.
-That is, a path that might look something like: `/users/5/pets`, where you can access a collection of `pet` resources under a `user` resource.
+That is, URL paths that might look something like: `/users/5/pets`, where you can access a collection of `pet` resources under a `user` resource.
 How do you handle that in Ember Data?

 Ember Data supports a property called `links` on individual resources, an object which contains URLs that point to related data.
 For example, let's say we have a `user` model with asynchronous `belongsTo` and `hasMany` relationships: